Broshward/Laser3D/README.md

 3D printer + Laser tree engraving module = PCB prototype machine.
 This is project for add laser module to 3D printer without disassemble extruder for making PCB.
 It contains shematics, pcb, 3D models and some utility for gcode 3D to laser translating.
-Shematics and pcb has developed in gEDA electronics softvare.
+Shematics and pcb has developed in Lepton EDA electronics softvare.
 At the beginning of laser engraving make I try to follow of this instruction https://www.instructables.com/3D-Printer-Laser-Modification/
 But it worked partially for me.
 Therefore I make as other :)